Four Days at the Edge of the Desert: A Petra Itinerary

 Day 4: The Return and the Realization

-I went into Petra one more time in the morning — just for the Siq.
-I wanted to walk it without a destination, without a plan, just paying attention to the rock formations and the light.
+Go into Petra one more time in the morning — just for the Siq.
+Walk it without a destination, without a plan, simply paying attention to the rock formations and the light.

-At the narrowest point, I stopped and put my hands on both walls.
-The stone was cool.
-The geological layers — millions of years of sandstone, iron oxide, manganese — formed stripes of red, cream, purple, and gold.
-The Nabataeans didn't choose this location randomly.
+At the narrowest point, stop and put your hands on both walls.
+The stone is cool.
+The geological layers — millions of years of sandstone, iron oxide, and manganese — form stripes of red, cream, purple, and gold.
+The Nabataeans didn't choose this location at random.
 They chose it because the rock itself is beautiful.

-On the bus back to Amman, I thought about what makes Petra different from other ancient sites.
-It's not the age (plenty of sites are older).
-It's not the engineering (the Pyramids are more technically impressive).
+On the bus back to Amman, the question settles: what makes Petra different from other ancient sites?
+Not its age — plenty of sites are older.
+Not its engineering — the Pyramids are more technically impressive.
 It's the collaboration between humans and geology.
 The Nabataeans didn't build on the landscape — they carved into it.
 Every tomb, every temple, every water channel was subtracted from the existing rock.

-The result is a city that feels like it grew from the earth rather than being placed on it.
-You walk through Petra and the line between nature and architecture dissolves.
+The result is a city that feels like it grew from the earth rather than being placed upon it.
+Walk through Petra and the line between nature and architecture dissolves.
 The mountains are the buildings.
 The buildings are the mountains.

 That's what the photos don't capture.
 The inseparability.